Once you receive your passport with a U.S. visa stamp in it, please check the visa stamp to ensure the following:

 Please note that even if you get a single entry visa, you can still go to Niagara Falls on the Canada side and come back to the USA.
-According to the visa officer on the Niagara border, single entry or multiple entry matters when you go outside North America and want to come back to the USA.
+According to the visa officer on the Niagara border, single entry or multiple entry matters only when you go outside of North America and want to come back to the USA.

 Visitors InsuranceGet Quotes

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400

 Claims Process OverviewRead Article

 Many people are confused regarding the validity of the visa stamp vs. duration of stay in the USA.
 Please note that the U.S. visa stamp is used only to enter the United States.
 The duration you can stay in the USA is determined by the immigration officer at the port of entry, usually the airport.
 Even if you enter the United States on the last day of validity of the visa stamp, you may be granted a 6 month stay.
 The duration of stay is determined by the date in the I-94 Form (provided electronically) at the time of entry into the United States.

 More details on visa stamp vs authorized duration.